Bpeduru/post-install-config/README.md

 </p>
 <p>
 Created 2 new agents: "Jane Miller" and "John Martin".
 Agents are the internal employees who will be working to solve the tickets.
-(Admin Panel -> Agents -> Add New Agent) Added them both to the system administors department and put them in the Supreme Admin role.
-This gives them the permission to do anything and admin can.
+(Admin Panel -> Agents -> Add New Agent).
+Added them both to the System Administors department and put them in the Supreme Admin role.
+This gives them the permission to do anything an admin can.

 </p>
 <br />